-My time at Columbia really shaped the rest of my life.
+My time at the Journalism School really shaped the rest of my life.
 With the master’s degree, I have been able to teach at the college level and that has become a rewarding part of my career and life.
 Beyond that, the Columbia experience made me aware of the potential to tell meaningful stories and to connect with newsmakers.
-More than that, the experience helped me set a high standard for my future work.
+The experience also helped me set a high standard for my own future work.

 I learned that quality matters, and I have worked hard every day since graduating to maintain high standards for my own work and for the craft of journalism.
 It’s something that I try to pass along to my students.
 As a journalist, I learned to ask difficult questions and to quickly synthesize information into meaningful stories.
 I remember walking the streets of Harlem looking for an immigrant to interview about their life story, for an assignment.
 After hours of being afraid to talk with anyone, I finally wandered into a senior center and found lots of people willing and eager to tell me their stories.
 It was a breakthrough moment about overcoming the fear of interacting with strangers.